dhanashripatil22/dhanashripatil22/README.md

   <a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.demolab.com?font=Bungee+Spice&duration=2000&pause=1000&center=true&vCenter=true&random=false&width=435&lines=Data+Analyst;Python+Developer;Front-End+Developer;UI%2FUX+Designer;Open+Source+Enthusiast" alt="Typing SVG" /></a>
 </p>
 <h3 align="center">Crafting Elegant Solutions, Unveiling Insights, and Designing Seamless User Experiences</h3>

+<h2 align=""> ✨ About me </h2>
+I'm currently pursuing my Bachelor's of Technology in Information Technology, driven by a strong self-motivation and an appetite for challenges.
+A quick learner by nature, I constantly seek opportunities to expand my knowledge and skills.With a passion for coding, I'm eager to contribute to open-source projects.I'm constantly exploring new techniques to uncover insights and enhance my projects,  I am committed to self-improvement and growth in all aspects of my work.
+Feel free to reach out for collaboration or any related queries
 <img align="right" alt="Coding" width="400" src="https://startcoding.co.in/wp-content/uploads/2021/12/coding-for-kids.gif">

 - 🔭 I’m currently working on: **A Project : SafetyNXT**